 Mentoring for newly arrived refugee youth from Ethiopia & Eritrea.
 The youth in this program have been in the country 1-3 years.
 Individual mentoring (socially distanced when possible) and groups online.
 Families receive wraparound support.

 Food is gleaned and distributed to families.
 Additional food purchased from local farmers.
 Foods prepared for families in need.
 Distribution sites located in high poverty, high BIPOC areas.
 Millions of pounds of food diverted from landfills.

 "These extraordinary, community-based organizations, and new PCL partners, will provide hope and resiliency to the next generation by serving children, youth and families from marginalized communities, individuals with intersectional identities, and those with disabilities,'' said Levy Allocation Committee Chair and City Commissioner Dan Ryan.
 "We are pleased to support their work and their missions.
 Congratulations all."

-The Small Grants Fund process began last spring and was spearheaded by Levy Small Grants Fund Manager Arika Bridgeman-Bunyoli.
-The process included guidance from a six-member volunteer Design Team, included multiple community conversations with small organizations, and culminated in funding recommendations made by a 12-member review team.
+The Small Grants Fund process began in 2020 and was spearheaded by Grant Manager Arika Bridgeman-Bunyoli.
+The process included guidance from a six-member volunteer Design Team, multiple community conversations with small organizations, and culminated in funding recommendations made by a 12-member review team.

 PCL publishes annual performance reports on funded programs each year.